PrauI/Raytracer/project/README.md

 Merging Objects
 To combine objects into a single entity, use the union operator.
 This allows you to create complex shapes by merging multiple objects together. (union, intersection, exclusion)

+If you need more inspiration you can have a look into markdown/assets/jsons for more examples.
 ```json
 {
     "screen": {